lumi-openlcoud/opencloud-docs/zh/implementation/en-installation-and-configuration.md

 - **Screw installation mode **

-  1. Select an appropriate installation position and use a pencil to make the drilling position.
+  1.Select an appropriate installation position and use a pencil to make the drilling position.

   ![](http://cdn.cnbj2.fds.api.mi-img.com/cdn/aiot/doc-images/zh/implementation/installation-and-configuration/install_sensor_smoke1.png)

-  2. Use an impact drill (bit diameter: 6mm) to drill a hole at the marked position, and then insert the expansion rubber stopper into the hole.
+  2.Use an impact drill (bit diameter: 6mm) to drill a hole at the marked position, and then insert the expansion rubber stopper into the hole.

   ![](http://cdn.cnbj2.fds.api.mi-img.com/cdn/aiot/doc-images/en/implementation/installation-and-configuration/install_sensor_smoke2.png)

-  3. Press the body of the alarm on the base plate, and then rotate clockwise to clip the detector into the base plate.
+  3.Press the body of the alarm on the base plate, and then rotate clockwise to clip the detector into the base plate.

   > **Note:** If no batteries are mounted on the alarm, the body of the alarm can't be clipped into the base plate.